Pan-grilled Octopus with Chorizo and Mojo Verde

 Octopus

-In a large bowl, toss the potato halves with olive oil until they are evenly coated.
+In a large bowl, toss the potato halves with 2 tablespoons olive oil until evenly coated.
 Season with salt and pepper to taste.
-Place the potato halves, cut side down, on a baking sheet lined with parchment paper or lightly greased.
-Roast the potatoes in the preheated oven for about 25-30 minutes, or until they are golden brown and crispy on the edges.
-You may want to flip them halfway through cooking for even browning.
+Place the potato halves cut side down on a parchment-lined or lightly greased baking sheet.
+Roast for 25-30 minutes, until golden brown and crisp at the edges.
+Flip halfway through for even browning.

-Pulse garlic, cilantro (coriander leaves) or parsley, cumin and sea salt in a mini-blender.
-With the machine running, drizzle in the olive oil and give it another pulse.
-Add the sherry vinegar or lemon juice just before serving to keep the green color of the cilantro (coriander leaves).
-Pulse it again shortly and taste for salt and pepper.
-If the sauce is too thick thin it with a bit of water.
+While Octopus is simmering and the potatoes are roasting prepare the Mojo Verde, Pulse the garlic, cilantro or parsley, cumin and sea salt in a mini blender.
+With the machine running, drizzle in the extra-virgin olive oil and pulse again.
+Add the sherry vinegar or lemon juice and the sliced scallions just before serving.
+Taste for salt and pepper.
+Thin with a bit of water if the sauce is too thick.

-Place the octopus tentacles on the preheated grill pan.
-Grill for 4-5 minutes per side or until the octopus is slightly charred.
-In the last 2 minutes of grilling, add the sliced chorizo to the pan, allowing it to cook and infuse its flavors with the octopus.
-Arrange the grilled octopus, chorizos and the roasted potatoes on a serving platter.
-Drizzle the Mojo Verde sauce over the top and serve the remainder on the side.
+Arrange the grilled octopus, chorizo and roasted potatoes on a serving platter.
+Drizzle the Mojo Verde over the top and serve the rest on the side.
 Garnish with additional fresh herbs if desired.